 Burnley-born, it soon became evident that Zara’s determination and quest for perfection would dominate.
 She was part of Team GB’s endurance horse riders and became the best in the UK, travelling to Italy, Dubai and Bahrain to compete.

 Setting up her own business last year after spending five years working as an architect in Liverpool, was a big step for Zara but it has been one that she has relished.

 “I always knew I wanted to set up on my own and it just seemed the right time to do it,” explains Zara, who is currently refurbishing three-storey premises in Colne where her business, Zara Moon Architects, is based.

-From the moment she started practicing as an architect, Zara has forged a reputation not only for her approachability, but for her practical living and working spaces.
+From the moment she started practising as an architect, Zara has forged a reputation not only for her approachability, but for her practical living and working spaces.

 “It’s also about listening to people and maybe coming up with ideas and an outcome that they had not previously considered.
-It has to work for the client and for the people using a particular building,” explains Zara, who has worked on numerous prestigious projects since setting up in May 2017.
+It has to work for the client and for the people using a particular building,” explains Zara, who has worked on numerous prestigious projects since setting up last May.

 These have included:

 A barn conversion in an area of Special Landscape Value in Helmshore saw Zara create a contemporary glazed walkway to link areas of the building, and opening up another part of the conversion to double height: “It allowed for maximum light to flood into the building, and taking advantage of the fantastic views,” explains Zara.

 NEW BUILD LUXURY HOMES